Dojeto/Dojebin/README.md

-Simple Site Share Code Snippet Through Link
+Simple Site To Share Code Snippet Through Link

 Step 1.
 Click on a + button :